GoogleChrome/web.dev/src/site/content/en/accessible/content-reordering/index.md

   </iframe>
 </div>

-If you have created this sort of pattern and then were asked to move "Contact Us", which is second in the source, to the end.
+If you have created this sort of pattern and then were asked to move **Contact Us**, which is second in the source, to the end.
 You could use the `order` property which works in Flexbox.
 Try tabbing through the items in the example below, which has used the `order` property to rearrange the items.